Hesham-SH/Round-Pixel/README.md

-# E-Commerce Project
+# Online Shopping App

-Welcome to our E-Commerce project!
+Welcome to our Online Shopping App !
 This application is designed to provide a seamless and secure online shopping experience.
 Below, you'll find information about the key features and technologies used on the server side.

 ## Key Requirements